5 min read

 “With information the lifeblood of today’s intellectual capital assembly line, the internal communications task has taken on unprecedented importance in the contemporary organization.
 Today’s leadership is increasingly aware of the importance of educating its workforce to the realities of strategy, competition, and the needs of customers and shareholders.
 Without that education the workforce is left to guess about the organizations issues and its strategy to confront and resolve those issues.
 Because the worker is now a vital partner in that process, it is essential to ensure that he or she is fully informed.”
 The Credible Company, Roger D’Aprix

 So the question became, where do we go from here?
 Our answer, of course, was boom! for RG People.

 An example of our boom! homepage

 Our Culture team were tasked with creating a name, it needed to be something catchy and appealing to our largely millennial workforce.
 I don’t know if you’ll recall this, but at that time there was a “trend” word going around that you’d often hear people using: "boom."
 Urban dictionary describes it as:

 Exclamation: Used as an oral exclamation mark but in a purely conversational context.
 Its function is not as heightened as the aforementioned symbol so its impact is designed to simply reinforce one’s point or statement.
 Generally found in light hearted, but not overtly humorous, situations.

 It was that sentiment, reinforcing our message in a fun, punchy way that led to the word becoming our name.
 And so, boom! for RG People was born.
 And since then, we’ve grown quite a bit.
 Here’s what I mean:

-Our boom! for RG People Facebook page and Instagram accounts are used to directly point employees to the content available on boom!.
+Our boom! for RG People Instagram account is used to directly point employees to the content available on boom!.
 It is visible internally and also externally.
-To keep our privacy intact, we don't share the full content of any article on Facebook.
-We only share the image, headline and the hook.

 The impact of internal communications: Why I do what I do